 Comparing Safety: Turkey vs UK

 It is worth noting that dental complications and malpractice cases do occur in the UK too.
 The NHS dental access crisis means that many UK patients are delaying treatment for months or years, which carries its own health risks.
-An implant placed at a JCI-accredited Turkish clinic with branded implant components is objectively safer than a delayed or deferred treatment in the UK.
+An implant placed at a properly accredited Turkish clinic with branded implant components is objectively safer than a delayed or deferred treatment in the UK.

 The question is not "Turkey or UK?" — it is "which clinic in Turkey?"
 The answer, based on accreditation, patient outcomes, and independent reviews, points consistently to the small number of top-tier clinics operating to international standards.